EarlGeorge/React-Gatsby/src/markdown/blog/data-science-2019.md

 ---
-title: Data Science
+title: 'Data Science'
 date: '2019-03-28'
 path: data-science-2019
-tags: '#Data-Science #AI/ML #RodeMap #Tensorflow'
+tags: '#Data-Science #AI/ML #RodeMap #tensorflow'
 image: /assets/datascience.jpg
-seo: 'Data Science, ML, Tensorflow, AI'
+seo: 'Data Science, ML, tensorflow, AI'
 ---

 ### So how do I start self-teaching in data science?
 Some people say you should start with learning Linux, other people say data scientists should be learning Scala not Python or R.

 You can use Scala but if you dont don't know it yet you can start with something more friendly to you : ))